“Five foot two and a half.”

 I beamed.
 Maybe growing up wasn’t that bad after all.

-I kept my stretching routine well into college (and still do it occasionally nowadays), although by then it was more for flexibility than for growing taller.
+I kept my stretching routine well into college, although by then it was more for flexibility than for growing taller.
 By now, everyone had gone through puberty and I realized how dumb it was to base masculinity off of height.
 I had guy friends of all heights, after all.
 I had nothing left to prove to myself.
-That’s when I finally stopped wearing heels for functional purposes and started wearing them for fashion (hello, Sweetly Subversive!).
+That’s when I finally stopped wearing heels for functional purposes and started wearing them for fashion.

 These days, I’m a dress-and-heels guy.
 I tower over some of the cis guys at work and regularly get comments about how “tall” I am in heels, which never fails to make me feel good.